mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 ```

 Running our server will behave the same, but what we are interested in is that the
 `soda` binary is accessible in the container.
+For the proceeding command, you will
+need to grab the `CONTAINER_ID` from `docker ps`.
 To check this, `exec` into the running
 container with the following command:

 ```